MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/resolve-sign-in-errors.md

 ---
 # Resolve sign-in errors in Teams

-If your users encounter errors when they try to sign in to Microsoft Teams, use the following steps to troubleshoot the problem:
+If your users encounter errors when they try to sign in to Microsoft Teams, use the following steps to troubleshoot the problem.

 ## Run the Teams Sign-in diagnostic